runtiru/Notes/Devops/Ansible/Class-Notes.md

         state: prestnt
         update_cache: yes
 ```

 hosts

 ```s
 <private ip address of node2 >
 ```

 * Syntax check

 ```bash
 ansible-playbook --syntax-check -i <path to inventory> <path to playbook.yaml>
 ansible-playbook --syntax-check -i hosts activity1.yaml
 ```

 * Check the execution (dry run).
 Note this is not always correct

 ```bash
 ansible-playbook --check -i <path to inventory> <path to playbook.yaml>
 ansible-playbook --check -i hosts activity1.yaml
 ```

 * Now lets execute the playbook

 ```bash
 ansible-playbook -i <path to inventory> <path to playbook.yaml>
 ansible-playbook -i hosts activity1.yaml
 ```

 * Uninstall Apache2 in AnsibleNode in manual
   login into node1 (ansiblemaster node)
     ^ ssh <private IP node1>

-- delete manual
+* delete manual
     ^ sudo apt purge apache2 -y

 * once uninstall apache in master node
   ansible automatically create again the application.....
-    ^ ansible-playbook -i hosts activity.yaml
+    ^ ansible-playbook -i hosts activity.yaml\

 # Actual state

-  - The actual state refers to the current state or configuration of a system or set of systems.
+* The actual state refers to the current state or configuration of a system or set of systems.
-  - It is the state of the system as it exists at the moment when you run Ansible.
+* It is the state of the system as it exists at the moment when you run Ansible.

 # Desired state

-  - The desired state is the state or configuration that you want your system or systems to be in.
+* The desired state is the state or configuration that you want your system or systems to be in.
-  - It represents the end state you are aiming to achieve after running an Ansible playbook.
+* It represents the end state you are aiming to achieve after running an Ansible playbook.

-# Configuration Drift:
+# Configuration Drift

-  -  the situation where the configuration of a managed system changes over time, deviating from the desired or defined state.
+* the situation where the configuration of a managed system changes over time, deviating from the desired or defined state.
-  - whre the ansible present actual state or desired state.....
+* whre the ansible present actual state or desired state.....

-# Activity 2:
+# Activity 2

      Install php on apache server    ----> RT (47:00)

 # PHP

-  - Popular Programing language
+* Popular Programing language
-  - devoping language for web applications..
+* devoping language for web applications..
-      - Eg: FB devloped in PHP language
+  * Eg: FB devloped in PHP language

 * Manual steps:

 ```bash
   ^ cd /tmp
 sudo apt udpate